-Final result leaves you with an airbrush finish all around which makes skin look flawless.
+The final result leaves you with an airbrush finish all around, which makes skin look flawless.

 BaeBlue buffer is Vegan and Cruelty-free.

-Contains densely packed and soft bristles, that won’t shed even after washes.
+It contains densely packed and soft bristles that won’t shed even after washes.

-Bristles are hypoallergenic and cruelty-free making it ideal for sensitive skin.
+Bristles are hypoallergenic and cruelty-free, making them ideal for sensitive skin.

 If you prefer a longer handle for your brushes, this is the foundation product for you!

 WTF is a stipple brush?
 I know that’s what you’re thinking right now.
-Don’t worry, its a newer cosmetic product that many people have seen but don’t know what its purpose is or how to correctly use it.
+But, don’t worry, it’s a newer cosmetic product that many people have seen but don’t know its purpose or how to use correctly.

 The shape of these fibers leaves you with a diffused, airbrushed look.
-Because the fibers are so fine it will leave you with an overall light coverage look and feel.
+In addition, because the fibers are so fine, they will leave you with an overall light coverage look and feel.